openwallet-foundation/acapy-minimal-example/README.md

-# acapy-minimal-example

-Create a minimal reproducible example of behaviour in ACA-Py.
-Easily spin-up two or more ACA-Py instances and use the controller interface, as well as a number of pre-set protocols, to interact with them and have them interact with each other.
+# ACA-Py Minimal Example (AME)

+The ACA‑Py Minimal Example (AME) is a streamlined, containerized toolkit for developers and integration engineers working with the the [OpenWallet Foundation](https://openwallet.foundation)'s ACA‑Py digital trust agent.
+It’s ideal for those who want to quickly reproduce bugs, test features, or experiment with protocols without navigating complex infrastructure setup.
+By providing pre-configured Docker environments, a simple “hackable” controller API, and ready‑to‑run protocol scenarios (like issuing credentials or establishing DID‑based connections), AME accelerates feedback loops, makes debugging more efficient, and simplifies collaboration.
+Whether you’re testing edge‑case behaviors, executing integration tests, or demonstrating functionality, this minimal setup keeps focus on core interactions with ACA‑Py—rather than managing deployment overhead.

+- **Who it’s for**: Developers and integration engineers working with ACA‑Py.
+- **Why it’s useful**: Simplifies and accelerates testing, debugging, and experimentation.
+- **Key benefits**:
+  - Fully containerized setup—no manual environment configuration.
+  - A flexible, lightweight controller to drive Admin API and event flows.
+  - Prebuilt examples covering common use cases (e.g., DID exchange, credential issuance, proof presentation) to get started immediately.

 ## Quick Start

-If you'd like to create a minimal reproducible example, simply fork this repo, and copy an existing one in the `examples` directory or the template found in `examples/template`.
+If you'd like to create a minimal reproducible example, simply fork this repo, and copy the most relevant one in the `examples` directory or use the template found in `examples/template`.

-Each example is a script that describes a simple interaction between two ACA-Py agents with the goal of testing a feature.
-It is recommended that examples be as minimal and as self-contained as possible.
+Each example is a script that implements a simple interaction between two (or more) ACA-Py agents with the goal of testing a feature.
+It is recommended that examples contributed to this repository be as self-contained as possible.

-## Goals for this Project
+## AME Goals

-- Minimal Setup (everything runs in containers)
+- Minimal setup (everything runs in containers)
-- Quickly reproduce an issue or demonstrate a feature by writing one simple script or pytest tests.
+- Ideal for quickly reproducing an issue or demonstrating a feature by writing simple scripts or pytest tests.
 - Generator for common agent setups (`Dockerfile`s + `docker-compose.yml`).
 For example:
   - Alice, Bob
   - Alice, Bob, Mediator
   - Issuer, Holder, Verifier
   - Endorser, Issuer, Holder, Verifier
   - ACA-Py, Echo (Remote controlled static agent; for sending raw messages)
   - Any combination of the above with a specified set of plugins installed.
   - Any combination of the above with tails server and/or tunnel
   - etc.

 We're still working on achieving these goals, particularly the generator.

 Contributions are welcome.
-In particular, please feel free to contribute any examples you create.
-These should follow the format found in `template`: a docker-compose, an `example.py` script containing the example, and a `README.md` describing the example (as well as any additional scripts/Dockerfiles/etc. needed).
+In particular, please feel free to contribute any examples you create that might help others.
+These should follow the format found in the `template` example: a docker-compose file, an `example.py` script containing the use-case specific details, and a `README.md` describing the example (as well as any additional scripts/Dockerfiles/etc. needed).

 ## Controller

-Included in this repo is a simple "hackable" controller.
+Included in this repo is a simple "hackable" ACA-Py controller.
 The controller provides an interface for interacting with an ACA-Py instance.
 The primary operations
 are: